JustClyde/CapStoneProject/README.md

 # Gym Log

-Full Stack Django & React Web App with JWT authentication.
+Full Stack Django & React Web App

-This repo can be used as a starting point for developing a production-ready application using Django, React, and Postgres in a Dockerized environment with deployment to Heroku.
+This repo can be used as a starting point for developing a production-ready application using Django, React, and Postgres in a Dockerized environment.
+W
 ## Live web app
 https://staging.d27u69llr305tk.amplifyapp.com